Global Entry credit card with no annual fee

 United Explorer Mileage Plus card, the annual fee is waived for the first year!
 The following year they charge you $95.
-I've actually used this card to pay for my Global Entry application and seen the refund in just a couple of weeks.
+I've actually used this card to pay for my Global Entry application and saw the refund reflected in my statement in just a couple of weeks.
 Below, I've gone more into detail about Global Entry and other fast track programs.
 This is just a summary: go to the Homeland Security site to create an account.
 From there, you can choose to apply for various airport security pre-approval, fast-passes, such as TSA Trusted Traveler, Global Entry, etc. This site has various pages of forms and, thankfully, you can save along the way.
 They won't start processing your application until you are finished with the application and pay.
 When you're ready to pay, the fee is $100 for pass that is valid for five years.
 This is the way the refund with the United Explorer card works (hint: it's super simple) 1.
 You must pay with this credit card to get the refund, obviously.
 2. The credit card will automatically refund you within a couple of weeks.
 The refund simply appears as a credit!
 I didn't have to call, fill out any extra forms or notify the credit card in any way.
 Super easy.
 United Explorer Mileage Plus benefits I love:

 Comp'ed first checked bag (up to $35) each way

 Alternatively, if you are in California, check out this card:

 You may qualify for an account and credit card with Provident Credit Union, which also does not charge an annual fee.
 Check the Provident bank website to see if you qualify.

 About airport security fast track and Global Entry application

 First, create an account on the Customs and Border Protection website.